Andre601/mkdocs-materialx/docs/tutorials/blogs/basic.md

 In addition, posts can be _tagged_ and _tag index pages_ provide an additional navigation structure based on content.

-You can see all these elements on the [Material for MkDocs blog].

-[Material for MkDocs blog]: https://jaywhj.github.io/mkdocs-materialx/blog/

 ## Setting up your blog

-The blog plugin is part of Material for MkDocs but you need to configure it in the `mkdocs.yml`.
+The blog plugin is part of MaterialX for MkDocs but you need to configure it in the `mkdocs.yml`.

 !!! example "Set up a blog"